bruck-dev/nameGen/assets/music/README.md

-Add uncompressed (.wav) music files into this folder to have them autoplay and shuffle within the app.
+Add uncompressed (.wav, .mp3) music files into this folder to have them autoplay and shuffle within the app.
 Music not included, but originally designed for the Divinity: Original Sin 2, Baldur's Gate 3, and The Witcher 3 soundtracks.